PET WASTE

 Pet Waste and Nutrients

-Beyond just causing serious health concerns when in waterways, pet waste also contributes various nutrients to local waterways when the associated contaminants are picked up by stormwater when it rains.
+Beyond just causing serious health concerns, pet waste also contributes various nutrients to local waterways when the associated contaminants are picked up by stormwater when it rains.

 -